 What follows is a collection of songs that are the soundtrack to this novel.

 In CHAPTER 2 Belinti is encouraged to dance by a female singer who is also there to perform.
-I drew a lot of inspiration concerning the character from Toni, the real life singer behind the music that he dances to.
-The song, Dance Monkey, is an upbeat, energetic tone that I felt was ideal for this scene.
+The author drew a lot of inspiration concerning the character from Toni, the real life singer behind the music that he dances to.
+The song, Dance Monkey, is an upbeat, energetic tone that felt ideal for this scene.

 In CHAPTER 3, Tammy plays her version of the song from the episode of Star Trek: The Next Generation episode, The Inner Light.
 A story is told of an old Irish legend that is parallel to the events that take place in the television show.
-Her flute is a tin whistle, mimicking the one from the show, which is why I chose it for her.
+Her flute is a tin whistle, mimicking the one from the show, which is why it was chosen.

 At the end of CHAPTER 3, Belinti dances to a song using a wide range of dance styles which reveals his skills as a performer.
 This song is ideal for that in that he is so vibrant, energetic, finding joy in everything around him.
 He tries to not let the troubles of the world to burden him or to weigh him down.

 During the interview in CHAPTER 4, Belinti tells the story of how his grandfather would get up out of bed each day with a dance, a traditional Irish jig.
 He approached his friend, Tammy, plays a tin whistle flute to help him demonstrate.
-Therefore, I went in search of a traditional Irish jig played by a similar instrument.
+Therefore, This is a traditional Irish jig played by a similar instrument.

 For his audition before the four judges in CHAPTER 6, Belinti dances to this song.
 He starts out with one more traditional style of dance then shifts to break dancing.
 This leads to another form of style before shifting once more to a faster footwork kind of dancing.
 All of it accumulates in an explosive conclusion.